 Why would a data submitter choose to provide optional information in the APM File?

 MHCC appreciates that some value-based payment arrangements may include members covered under self-insured plans, Medicare Advantage plans, Medicare Supplemental plans or other plans.
 Payors may include or exclude this information pertaining to members not covered by a fully-insured plan sitused in Maryland.
 Use the multi-choice drop down menus to identify the insurance category included in the row.
 MHCC also appreciates that some value-based arrangements may include attributed members who do not live in Maryland.
 Payors may include or exclude members attributed to these arrangements who do not live in Maryland.
 Payors shall indicate the number of member months for Maryland residents and Maryland non-residents in the appropriate column.
-Please indicate in the “E. Notes” worksheet whether data provided includes data for residents outside of Maryland.
+Please indicate in the “C. Notes” worksheet whether data provided includes data for residents outside of Maryland.

 What is the timeframe (“performance period”) of the payments included in the APM File?